hundredrabbits/Donsol/famicom/README.md

 ## TODOs

+- Fix issue with returning cards to end of deck
 - Screen tear when returning to splash
-- Fix deck XP count on complete
 - Add necomedre on the splash after complete
 - Implement deck shuffling
   - Implement shuffle seed